Your how-to guide for starting a Playing Out scheme

 - If you have had no objections, communicate back to the street what was decided and that you will be applying or have applied.

-- The link to submit your Playing Out St Albans District application will be re-activated in Autumn 2023.
+- The link to submit your Playing Out St Albans District application is here.
 (Click here for next application deadlines.)

 - See Useful Docs section below for sample completed application form.

 - You need 1-3 residents to be deputy organisers on the form.

 - You need to know the section of road you will close and the diversion needed.

 - You need to produce a map to show your closure and diversion.
 Council map requirements are as follows: “You need to provide (a) map(s) of where you wish to close the road.
 Where multiple stretches of road are to be closed on different dates you must label them with Section A/B etc either on one map or with one map for each section.
 Hand-drawn maps are not accepted.
 You can use an online map system such as Google Maps as a background, clearly marking the closure and diversion.
 Please check that your map shows street names, has a linking diversion route (unless cul-de-sac closure) and shows the road closure in a different colour from the diversion route.
 Please use a key to explain any annotations.
 Please save the file as a PDF.”

 - See Useful Docs section below for an example map – it’s not as bad as it sounds!